escapin/ElectionManager/README.md

 It requires password confirmation, if one was set.

-I. When the election is open, **Invite Voters to Vote** shows a link to the voting booth of the selected election, to allow eligible voters to cast their ballots.
+A) When the election is open, **Invite Voters to Vote** shows a link to the voting booth of the selected election, to allow eligible voters to cast their ballots.

-II.
-Once the election is closed, **Check Election Result** shows a link to the _same_ voting booth used by the voters to cast their ballot in order to allow them to check the election result.
+B) Once the election is closed, **Check Election Result** shows a link to the _same_ voting booth used by the voters to cast their ballot in order to allow them to check the election result.
 This act triggers the *fully automated verification procedure* to investigate whether the voter's choice has been actually counted.